 - What Are Some Tips for Having a Bonfire?

 Burning Rubbish Rules and Regulations

 Burning garbage in your garden requires you to follow some set of rules.
 For example, the rules include- the time to set a bonfire or the kind of waste you are allowed to burn.
 You need to follow these rules to keep people safe from catching a big fire.
 So, let’s find out the regulations regarding burning rubbish in your garden.

 What time can you have a fire in your garden?

 There is no specific time to burn rubbish in your garden.
 Instead, you are allowed to burn waste whenever you feel, but you must consider your neighbours.
-As per the burning rubbish rules you must not burn waste when people are outside.
-This means you can set a bonfire in the early morning or late night when fewer or no people are around.
+As per the burning rubbish rules, you must not burn waste when people are outside.
+This means you can set a bonfire in the early morning or late at night when fewer or no people are around.